 The most important thing is to separate components by character.
 You want to have everything that belongs to a character separated from other characters.
-If you want to play as Tovak, you know what cards, skill tokens and shields to grab and you have them ready in a minute.
+If you want to play as Tovak, you know what cards, skill tokens, and shields to grab and you have them ready in a minute.

 First, the cards.
 Obviously, have the deck for each of the heroes prepared.
-His/her “header” card, his action cards and cards with skills explained.
+His/her “header” card, his action cards, and cards with skills explained.
 There are seven smaller trays for decks – these are meant for this purpose.

-Second, skill tokens, large shields and small marking shields.
+Second, skill tokens, large shields, and small marking shields.
 Store these together, separated for each character.
 You can use a plastic bag, but I prefer a box, so you don’t have to spill them out.
-I made mine out of cardboard boxes I had lying around (one is a box from a wallet, second is from cheese) and duct tape in a matter of minutes.
+I made mine out of cardboard boxes I had lying around (one is a box from a wallet, the second is from cheese) and duct tape in a matter of minutes.
 This way I can open the box and keep it on the table while I play.

 You can also put your order tokens into this mix as well.
 I’ve decided to leave them in the original trays.

-This process frees upon a lot trays in the insert.
+This process frees up a lot of trays in the insert.
 You can now use those trays to sort out other components.
 I’ve separated the crystals into three trays: gold+black, white+green and red+blue.
 This way I can keep the box on a chair beside me and they are in easy reach during the play.

 What about the expansions?

-If you want to keep the expansions separated or not is your decisions.
+If you want to keep the expansions separated or not is your decision.
 While the enemy token trays are a bit awkward (stacking of tokens is awkward, rather), there are two of them.
 Incidentally, you can put all the base game enemies into one and all expansions enemy tokens into the second.

 What I’ve done: I’ve separated all of them.
-Basically I only played with base game components for the first couple of times, then I slowly started to add more components, starting with units and action cards.
+Basically, I only played with base game components for the first couple of times, then I slowly started to add more components, starting with units and action cards.
 I will add enemy tokens and terrain tiles next.
 When I feel comfortable, that is.

-Hopefully this article gave you some ideas on how to organize Mage Knight Ultimate Edition better.
+Hopefully, this article gave you some ideas on how to organize Mage Knight Ultimate Edition better.
 You don’t need to buy any fancy inserts or boxes; you can do it all by yourself with a bit of imagination and creativity.
 It will vastly improve your set-up and tear-down times and leave you with more time to actually play the game.